syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/localization.md

 ---
 layout: post
 title: Localization in ComboBox control for Syncfusion ASP.NET CORE
-description: Localization support to ComboBox control for Syncfusion ASP.NET CORE
+description: Learn here about Localization support in Syncfusion Essential ASP.NET Core ComboBox Control, its elements, and more.
 platform: core
 control: ComboBox
 documentation: ug
 keywords: locale, ComboBox
 ---

-# Localization
+# Localization in ASP.NET Core ComboBox

 The Localization library allows you to localize the static text content of the **noRecordsTemplate** and **actionFailureTemplate** &nbsp;properties according to the culture currently assigned to the ComboBox.